Web Analytics

 Tibet Travel Permit: This permit is issued by the Tibet Tourism Bureau (TTB) and is required for all foreign travelers visiting Tibet.

-Aliens' Travel Permit: Travelers traveling to partially restricted areas such as EBC, Basumtso Lake, Samye Monastery, etc. need to obtain Aliens’ Travel Permit via Tibet Travel Agency (like Tibet Horizon).
+Aliens’ Travel Permit: Travelers traveling to partially restricted areas such as Ngari Prefecture need to obtain an Aliens’ Travel Permit via a Tibet Travel Agency (like Tibet Horizon).

-Our Xizang tour packages include Tibet Travel Permit and all the necessary Tibet travel documents.
+Our Tibet tour packages include a Tibet Travel Permit and all the necessary Tibet travel documents.
 If you book with us, we’ll help you apply for the permits needed to ensure a smooth and worry-free Tibet tour.

 6. How to deal with possible altitude sickness?